|

 Commercial

-Pilot Certificate - Get paid to fly!
-Required for
+Pilot Certificate - Get paid

-will allow you to get paid to fly!
+certificate will allow you to get

 |